Central Indiana Culinary Scholarship

 Francis Sylvia Zverina Scholarship

-Two scholarships of $2,875.00 each will be awarded to two students with a good scholastic standing who are American citizens in need of financial assistance, who are studying horticulture or related fields such as landscape architecture and horticultural therapy, and whose horticultural career goals involve teaching/research or work in the public sector.
-Applicants must have completed their 2nd/Sophomore or 3rd/Junior year of an undergraduate school by August 2013 or 4th/Senior year in a 5-year undergraduate program and may be residents of any state who are attending an accredited college or university anywhere in the United States.
+Two scholarships of $ 9,380 will be awarded to two students with a good scholastic standing who are American citizens in need of financial assistance, who are studying horticulture or related fields such as landscape architecture and horticultural therapy, and whose horticultural career goals involve teaching/research or work in the public sector.
+Applicants must have completed their 2nd/Sophomore or 3rd/Junior year of an undergraduate school by August 2015 or 4th/Senior year in a 5-year undergraduate program and may be residents of any state who are attending an accredited college or university anywhere in the United States.

 Western Reserve Herb Society Scholarship

-One scholarship of $2,250.00 will be awarded to a deserving undergraduate student who is an Ohio resident studying horticulture or a related field such as landscape architecture and horticultural therapy and whose horticulture career goals involve teaching/research or work in the public sector.
+Two scholarships of $ 6,750 will be awarded to two deserving undergraduate student who is an Ohio resident studying horticulture or a related field such as landscape architecture and horticultural therapy and whose horticulture career goals involve teaching/research or work in the public sector.
 Applicants must have completed one full year of college.
 Students entering their 2nd/Sophomore, 3rd/Junior, 4th/Senior, or 5th year in a 5-year undergraduate program are also eligible.
 Student applicants may be attending an accredited college or university anywhere in the United States.

-Ohio residents completing 2nd/Sophomore, 3rd/Junior, or 4th/Senior year in a five-year undergraduate program by August 2013 may apply for both the Frances Sylvia Zverina and the Western Reserve Herb Society Scholarships.
+Ohio residents completing 2nd/Sophomore, 3rd/Junior, or 4th/Senior year in a five year undergraduate program by August 2015 may apply for both the Frances Sylvia Zverina and the Western Reserve Herb Society Scholarships.
 An Ohio resident need only write one application as long as it is clear that the student is applying for both.
-However, an award winner may only be the recipient of one scholarship.
+However, an award winner may be the recipient of only one scholarship

 Questions may be addressed to Carol Braverman, email@example.com